VacuumKW07/cs5344ay24g2/README.md

 ### Taking the top n terms with the highest TF.IDF
 See `TF_IDF_SAMPLES.md`
-Analysis: n=200 seems the sweet spot because at around n=300 the newer terms returned for some articles seem to be promotions
+Analysis: n=200 seems the sweet spot because at around n=300 some articles start returning non-travel-activity related words to do with their promotions

 ## Problems:
 - Articles sometimes reference some other location